Skungee/Skungee-2.0.0/README.md

 			assertEquals(message, "Hello world!");

 			JsonObject returning = new JsonObject();
-			returning.addProperty("reponse", "This is a response!");
+			returning.addProperty("response", "This is a response!");
 			return returning;
 		}